 Arriving in English football in 1991 with a reputation for being difficult to manage, Eric Cantona quickly assisted two famous clubs to win a title for the first time in many years.

-January 1995 saw the infamous ‘kung-fu’ kick aimed at a Crystal Palace fan after the hot tempered Frenchman had been sent off again.
-A criminal conviction and an 8 month ban followed (as well as the enigmatic ‘seagulls’ quote), which seemed to have ended his career in English football.
-But a remarkable comeback inspired Manchester United’s season, overhauling Newcastle’s 10-point lead to snatch the title.
+January 1995 saw the infamous ‘kung-fu’ kick aimed at a Crystal Palace fan after the hot-tempered Frenchman had received his marching orders again.
+A criminal conviction and an eight-month ban followed (as well as the enigmatic ‘seagulls’ quote), which seemed to have ended his career in English football.
+However, a remarkable comeback reinvigorated Manchester United’s season, overhauling Newcastle’s 10-point lead to snatch the title.
 An FA Cup Final win made Manchester United the first club to win the double on two occasions.
 In 1997, Cantona won his fifth English league title in six years (one with Leeds, four with Manchester United), retiring at the end of the season aged just 30.

 Cantona typically played just behind an out-and-out striker, finding gaps between the opposition midfield and defence from which he could orchestrate attacks.
 His vision and creativity helped him stand out, but he was also physically imposing, and relished the robust nature of the Premier League.
 Known as a scorer of great goals, rather than a great goal scorer, Cantona's finesse was matched by a will to win that meant he was often the provider of game-changing moments.
 96 goals in 220 games in English football was still an impressive return.